GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>June 5, 2023</time></p>

 We've just released the [Extension Update Testing Tool](https://github.com/GoogleChromeLabs/extension-update-testing-tool), a local extension update server that can be used for testing updates to Chrome Extensions during local development, including permission grants.
-Additionally, the tool shows: the user's update flow, including keeping an extension disabled until a user grants permissions; a migration flow that's similar to what users see when updating form the Chrome Web Store.
-This tool is also useful for simulating the permission changes requested when updatng an extension from Manifest V2 to Manifest V3.
+The tool shows the user's update flow, including keeping an extension disabled until a user grants any newly requested permissions.
+This tool is particularly useful for simulating the permission changes requested when updating an extension from Manifest V2 to Manifest V3.

 ### Chrome 114: New Side Panel API {: #side-panel-launch }